open-feature/docs.openfeature.dev/docs/getting-started/node.md

 ## Introduction

-This walk-through teaches you the basics of using OpenFeature in JavaScript.
+This walk-through teaches you the basics of using OpenFeature with JavaScript in Node.js.
 You'll learn how to:

-- Install the JS SDK
+- Install the JavaScript SDK
 - Install and configure a provider
 - Perform basic feature flagging